ljw1004/seaoflogs/README.md

 ## What kind of logs can be parsed

 "Sea of logs" aims to be relaxed about what it can accept, including at least LSP traces.
 Here are examples of three logs that can all be parsed.
-All three logs (VSCode extension, LSP trace and backend) come from the same session -- see that `id` "53906" is shared by different logs.
+Incidentally, all three logs (VSCode extension, LSP trace and backend) come from the same session -- see that `id` "53906" is shared by different logs.
 ```
 ==> lsp.txt <==
 [Trace - 9:43:06 PM] Sending request 'initialize - (53906)'.